How Much Does a Small Business Pay in Taxes?

 According to an SBA report, the tax rates for sole proprietorships is 13.3 percent rate, small partnerships is 23.6 percent, and small S corporations is 26.9 percent.

-Small business owner you must pay self-employment taxes which is a flat rate of 15.3% – 12.4% for Social Security and 2.9% for Medicare.
+Small business owner you must pay self-employment taxes which is a flat rate of 15.3%, which is 12.4% for Social Security and 2.9% for Medicare.
+This is in addition to any income tax that you pay.
 You can calculate this with your tax software program or your tax preparer.

 This article will also discuss: